 Learn what to do if you see this firewall error message in QuickBooks Desktop.

-Follow the steps to download and use QuickBooks File Doctor.
+Follow the steps to download the QuickBooks Tools Hub and run QuickBooks File Doctor.
 This tool runs a mini repair of your server and firewall.
 When it's finished, open your company file in QuickBooks Desktop.